 Conference call tech has been around for a while now, 1956 to be precise.
 It has become the go to platform when you want to gather several people in separate locations.
 Just like any piece of tech there are certain things you can do to get the most from it.
 We’ve written about conference call etiquette and making sure you’re prepared is a key part of this.
-So how exactly do you prepare for a conference call?
+So how exactly do you go about preparing for a conference call?
 Let us answer that for you.

 Whatever platform you choose, become pals with it.
 This means understanding how to schedule and join a call.
 Scheduling a call is a piece of cake, all you need to do is share you details with the people you want to attend your call.
 To join, most platforms will require you to enter a PIN (not your credit card one, don’t worry) to get on the call.
 This will be a four-digit number that adds a layer of security.